jose5556/minishell/README.md

 Minishell is a very small version of Bash, built from scratch in C. It features a command-line interface where users can execute built-in commands, external programs, and handle input/output redirections.
 The project also includes signal handling for process control.

-For more detailed information about the implementation, see the project subject that is among the uploaded files.

 # 🛠️ Usage